The Story of the American Pie

 Old World Pie Arrives in the New World

-The English would tell us that by the 1600s, their “pyes,” which were still primarily meat dishes, had become unrivaled in Europe.
+The English would tell us that by the 16th century, their “pyes,” which were still primarily meat dishes (think pot pie), had become unrivaled in Europe.

-British pilgrims carried their pie expertise to the new colonies of the future United States.
+British pilgrims carried their pie recipes and expertise to the new colonies of the future United States.

 As all migratory people must, the colonists had to adapt their recipes to the needs and ingredients of the New World.